 Since leaving Sidley & Austin in Chicago in 1988 to join the firm, Alan has developed a national practice representing receivers of insolvent financial institutions, especially when the institutions have been victims of fraud perpetrated by their constituents.
 Alan frequently counsels and represents bank and insurance company receivers in asset recovery and professional liability investigations and litigation.
 He also advises insurance company receivers and independent fiduciaries on administrative matters such as claims procedures and reinsurance recoverables.

 Alan is one of the most experienced and successful plaintiff-side professional liability litigators in the nation.
-He has been lead and co-lead counsel in cases against directors, officers, attorneys, accountants and other professionals resulting in over $200 million of cash recoveries for the firm's clients
+He has been lead and co-lead counsel in cases against directors, officers, attorneys, accountants and other professionals resulting in over $200 million of cash recoveries for the firm's clients.

 - Alan is currently lead counsel to a receiver in confidential professional liability investigations and litigation involving officers, directors, brokerage firms and auditors arising out of a multi-million-dollar fraud perpetrated by an insider who looted the entity, faked his own suicide, disappeared, and was finally apprehended two years later.

-- Alan recently acted as local counsel representing an insurance company subsidiary of a Fortune 100 company in a coverage action under a travel insurance policy.
+- Alan acted as local counsel representing an insurance company subsidiary of a Fortune 100 company in a coverage action under a travel insurance policy.
 The plaintiff-claimant, a Maryland resident, had been detained in Aruba under suspicion of killing his girlfriend, the insured, for whom he had purchased the policy shortly before leaving on vacation.
 After his release, he filed a coverage action against the insurance company in Illinois, its domiciliary state.
 Alan assisted with a successful forum non conveniens motion, resulting in dismissal of the Illinois case.
 Alan has represented the client as lead counsel in several other matters since that time.

 - For over ten years, Alan was lead counsel to the receiver of three insolvent Mississippi life insurance companies looted by the notorious felon Martin Frankel.
 Through the efforts of Alan and his co-counsel, over $168 million of cash was recovered for the estates of the Mississippi insurers and their affiliates.
 Litigation was filed in Mississippi, Tennessee, New York, Illinois, Connecticut, Missouri, and Washington, D.C. against Frankel, his co-conspirators, several domestic banks and brokerage firms, a Swiss bank, a diamond dealer, a gold dealer, and others.
-Confidential, pre-filing settlements were reached on several professional liability claims as well.
+Confidential, pre-filing settlements were reached on several professional liability claims.
 Alan also served as lead or co-lead counsel in connection with numerous other asset-related actions, including dozens of federal forfeiture cases.
 Alan also represented the Mississippi receiver in connection with the conspirators' criminal sentencing and restitution proceedings.

 - Alan represented an Ohio title insurance company in connection with two separate, multi-million-dollar escrow theft schemes perpetrated by certain of its agents.
 Alan prosecuted claims against one of the agents, assisted with bankruptcy proceedings the agent filed, represented the title company in connection with criminal sentencing and restitution proceedings, obtained recoveries under fidelity bonds held by the agent in several states, coordinated the defense of actions filed against the title company in Nevada, and obtained substantial recoveries under a professional liability policy held by the title company.
 Alan also represented the title company in a complex settlement negotiation involving the second defalcating agent, certain solvent affiliated entities, other affected title insurers, and numerous insureds including many of the country's largest national banks.
 As a result of the settlement, the title company obtained releases from the banks and paid nothing.
 Alan has also represented the title company in several other matters since that time.